hoytlong/hoytlong.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Andrew W. Mellon Professor of Japanese Literature and Digital Studies.
-<a href='https://ealc.uchicago.edu'>Department of East Asian Languages & Civilizations</a>, University of Chicago
+subtitle: Andrew W. Mellon Professor of Japanese Literature and Digital Studies, <a href='https://ealc.uchicago.edu'>Department of East Asian Languages & Civilizations</a>, University of Chicago

 profile:
   align: right